leadedge/Spout2/SpoutSDK/Source/readme.txt

 The dll created from this project has the advantage that all the functions in the Spout SDK classes are available.
 However, it is only suitable for use with Visual Studio compilers.
-For other compilers, see the C compatible dll in the SPOUTDSK\SPOUTDLL folder.
+For other compilers, see the C compatible dll in the SPOUT_LIBRARY folder.